sj-omscs/6210-exam-2/exam.md

 ---

-The five web servers will each need a subcontract with the Postgres load balancer.
-The Postgres load balancer will need a subcontract to handle web server requests.
+The web servers will need a subcontract with the Postgres load balancer.
+The Postgres load balancer will need a corresponding subcontract.

 ## 5. EJB (10 points)